 Denmark is a highly digitalized society with a large and steady demand for state-of-the-art software and IT products.
-In 2021, Denmark ranked third out of 130 economies in the World Economic Forum’s “Network Readiness Index”.
+In 2022, Denmark ranked sixth out of 130 economies in the World Economic Forum’s “Network Readiness Index.”

 The Danish ICT sector is a USD 35 billion industry with an overarching focus on software development and services and little in-country manufacturing.
 U.S. hardware and software products are generally perceived as first-rate.

 The public sector is the largest consumer of IT services and accounts for 25-30 percent of total spending.
-The financial sector accounts for 15 percent, manufacturing 15 percent, retail and wholesale 10 percent, and other sectors the remaining 30-35 percent.
+The financial sector accounts for 15 percent, manufacturing is 15 percent, retail and wholesale are 10 percent, while other sectors account for the remaining 30-35 percent.

 Industry experts foresee considerable IT investments in the coming years within the financial sector.
 There is an ongoing trend in the public sector to coordinate government IT usage and create a national IT infrastructure, which among other things, will raise internal IT efficiency as well as meet a growing demand for e-government and electronic services to businesses and the public.
 In particular, the healthcare sector is set to digitalize hospitals.
 Virtually all primary care physicians and nearly half of the hospitals already use electronic records, and officials are trying to encourage more “telemedicine” projects.
-Several studies, including one published by the Commonwealth Fund, concluded that the Danish medical information system is the most efficient in the world, saving doctors 50 minutes a day on average in administrative work.
-Estimates are that health IT (electronic medical records and telemedicine solutions) will make up almost USD 3 billion out of a USD 7 billion total health spend 2025.
+A study published by the Commonwealth Fund concluded that the Danish medical information system is the most efficient in the world, saving doctors 50 minutes a day on average in administrative work.
+Estimates are that health IT (electronic medical records and telemedicine solutions) will make up almost USD 3 billion out of the total USD 7 billion healthcare budget by 2025.